metadaddy/heroku-buildpack-jsspeccy2/README.md

     -----> Discovering process types
            Procfile declares types -> (none)

-The buildpack will detect your app as NES if it has a `*.nes` file in the root directory.
+The buildpack will detect your app as ZX Spectrum if it has a `*.sna` file in the root directory.